Imramha | Searching for God

 But it seems strange to me; why would the saints be at all interested in visiting the Otherworld, land of pagan Gods?
 Perhaps they sought to convert the very Gods themselves and build churches there.
 Were they looking for the Garden of Eden?

-Imramha should not be confused with Echtrae, in which pagan heroes also traveled to the Otherworld, but which focus rather on the adventures which befall them once they arrive, instead of the actual journey itself.
+Imramha should not be confused with Echtrae, in which pagan heroes also travelled to the Otherworld, but which focus rather on the adventures which befall them once they arrive, instead of the actual journey itself.

 Again, what were they doing there?
 The Otherworld was associated with the pagan Gods and the dead, according to popular current belief; were they attempting to defy death and cheat the Gods by venturing into their realm?